JoshuaH-sudo/Resume/README.md

 # Resume
-Repo containing code snippets and other achievements of my career.
+Contains code snippets and other achievements of my career that I am proud of.